abrab93/springBootJsfExample/README.md

 #####   H2 DB Console:
 -  http://localhost:9090/jsfspring/h2/

-- data.sql will insert some employee information and Department information in h2 db
+- flyway will insert some type information in db